Evan-Coleman/Navius/docs/roadmaps/02-database-integration.md

 ## Success Criteria
 - Database connections work reliably
 - Queries are type-safe with SQLx
-- Basic permissions work with Entra identities
 - Simple migrations can be run manually and on startup
 - Errors are handled gracefully

 ## Implementation Notes
 This approach focuses on simplicity and reliability.
 Rather than implementing complex features upfront, we'll start with a minimal viable implementation and add functionality as needed.

+AWS-specific features (like IAM authentication and RDS configuration) and security features (like Entra identity integration) are handled in the AWS Integration roadmap.

 ### Example Implementation